ilukashin/datApi/README.md

 # datApi

-This template-tool provide runners to consume data from any API, parse it with your rules and store where you want.
+This simple template-tool provide runners to do [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) jobs.
+Consume data from any API, parse it with your rules and store where you want.

 ## Installation
 Clone this repository to directory you want.